Blog / Cartoon Brew

 - Accentuate the Negative: A lot of entries seem written for the sole purpose of telling you how bad the industry is and how you should want to kill it with fire.
-These kinds of posts are usually written by Amid, who likes indie, non-corporate, unconventional, art-house films, and sometimes only serves to complain about whatever he seems annoyed by at the time, such as the lighting structure in a Disney hotel.
+These kinds of posts are usually written by Amid Amidi, whose preference lies in independent animation or otherwise unconventional works made outside of the Hollywood system.
+Occasionally, his posts just serve as ways to complain about whatever he seems annoyed by at the time, such as the time he criticized the lighting structure in a Disney hotel.

 - Current Events Blog

 - Hitler Ate Sugar: Following Chris Savino's ousting from his show The Loud House for numerous allegations of sexual harassment, Amid wrote his belief that the show as a whole should be cancelled, as anyone who works on it will be contributing to a work based on the life of a sexual predator.